avelinoschz/fifo-sns-sqs/README.md

 This happened due to starvation.
 FIFO queue guarantees order, so the messages get locked until processed.
 Having 3 consumers for same group causes them to race for the message.

-### Scenario 3: Non-group specific consumers. matching the number of consumers and groups
+### Scenario 3: Non-group specific Consumers - Matching the Number of Consumers and Groups

 ```text
 Starting FIFO Producer and Consumers...